The Android/Linux/Docker environment

 and the whole environment.

-When your build starts on the Docker based Stack, we volume mount the /var/run/docker.sock
+When your build starts on a Docker-based stack, we volume mount the /var/run/docker.sock

 socket into your container (similar to calling docker run -v /var/run/docker.sock:/var/run/docker.sock ...